Following God, Across Time

 When Jesus met people on earth he forgave the sins of those who had faith in God, even before the cross.
 This shows that God has always been able to forgive and save people of faith regardless of time or place.
 So all through time, God has acted on what Jesus finished at one point in time.

 It is God who takes the initiative and introduces himself to people before they are even conscious of it.
 God chooses to work in the hearts of people to move them towards Him.
 When a person comes to a point of awareness of God, God lets them choose for Him or not.
-(The balance between God and us regarding this choosing remains a profound paradox.)
+(The balance between God and ourselves regarding this choosing remains a profound paradox.)

 This story has been true for all people through all time.
 God has never been limited about bringing people to himself where or when he choses.
 God doesn’t tell us all the things he is doing.
 However, sometimes such as in his comment to Elijah we see that he is doing much more in the lives of people than we are able to see.

 God is love, and God loves people (John 3:16).
-We can trust in this. note
+We can trust in this. •••

 We trust God to reach those who need him or would want him.
 This includes people near to us and those far away in other places, including even in those places that have limited knowledge of God.
-The reason a trust like this is valid is because our trust is in a merciful God who loves the world.
+The reason a trust like this is valid is because our trust is in a merciful God who loves all in the world.

 We believe in a God who does right by all people even though we do not understand how God does this.
 And we believe God has consistently been like this through all history.
 We believe that God saved people before Jesus because of his love and mercy.
 In the time before anyone could call on the name of Jesus, God saved people on a large and generous scale.